Kandiga/brandframe-storyboard-ai/API_KEYS_SETUP.md

-# API Keys Setup
+# API Keys Setup for Supabase Edge Functions

+## Architecture

+This application uses **Supabase Edge Functions** for all backend operations.
+The Edge Functions are already deployed and running on Supabase.

 ## Required API Keys

-This application requires two API keys to function:
+You need to add two API keys as **Supabase secrets**:

 ### 1. Gemini API Key
 Used for AI-powered storyboard generation.